 Applicants who have already applied for rental assistance must report changes, in writing, as they occur.
 To report a change, download the Update Application.

 When an applicant completes an Application for Rental Assistance, the Department of Housing Services (DHS) places the applicant on the waiting list for all types of rental assistance the applicant may qualify for.

 The waiting list is ordered by date and time of application.
-The Public Housing and Section 8 waiting lists also gives preference for applicants who qualify for one or more of the following preferences:
+Some programs offer preference placement on the list for people who qualify.
+For example, the Housing Choice Voucher waiting list gives preference for applicants who qualify for one or more of the following preferences:

 Applicant lacks a permanent, fixed, nighttime residence - or - is living in an emergency shelter - or - is living in a place not meant for human habitation (such as a car).

 "Domestic violence'' means actual or threatened physical violence directed against one or more members of the applicant family by a spouse or other member of the applicant's household.
 The domestic violence must have occurred within the last 12 months, is of a continuing nature, or poses a continuing threat to the applicant.